manoss96/pregex/docs/source/docstring/pregex.rst

 pregex.quantifiers
 -------------------------
-All classes of this module are used in order to declare that a pattern is to be repeated a number of times, where each class represents a slightly different repetition rule.
-Out of these classes, you probably can ignore "Exactly" which is used in order to dictate that a pattern is to be repeated an exact number of times, as this rule can also be expressed via the use of the overloaded multiplication operator "*", which produces much simpler and easy to read code:
+All classes of this module are used to declare that a pattern is to be repeated a number of times, where each class represents a slightly different repetition rule.
+Out of these classes, one is able to ignore the "Exactly" class which dictates that a pattern is to be repeated an exact number of times, as this rule can also be expressed via the use of the overloaded multiplication operator "*", which produces much simpler and easy to read code: